sidhmads/CS4225-BigDataProject/README.md

 - The dataset can be found here: https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset

-- Download the dataset and unzip it to this folder
+- Download the dataset and unzip it inside the fashion folder

 ### Getting the data ready for the model
 - Make the shell script executable by running the following command in terminal